- Are all commercially available CoQ10 supplements alike?

 Are There Side Effects of CoQ10 Supplements?

-Commercially available CoQ10 supplements are mostly in the form of ubiquinone or ubiquinol.
-There has been much debate about the most effective form of CoQ10 supplementation.
+Commercially available CoQ10 supplements are generally available in the form of ubiquinone or ubiquinol.
+There is ongoing debate about the most effective form of CoQ10 supplementation.
 CoQ10 exists in three oxidation states:

 - The fully oxidized Ubiquinone form (CoQ10)